HMAS Goorangai: Collision and loss

-News of the accident quickly spread in Melbourne, as the media outlets decided that as the loss of life was due to an accident and not military action, censorship restrictions did not reply.
+News of the accident quickly spread in Melbourne.
+Because media outlets decided that the loss of life was due to an accident and not military action, censorship restrictions did not reply.
 The Australian Commonwealth Naval Board disagreed, and the War Cabinet later issued supplementary instructions preventing the publishing of any loss of Australian personnel or equipment without approval.
 Because the wreck was inside the shipping zone and resting in less than 15 m of water, it was destroyed by explosives in January 1941.
-The Court of Marine Inquiry initially found both ships to be at fault for the collision, but later exonerated the captain of Duntroon as poor positioning of lights aboard the minesweeper, which led him to believe that the minesweeper was on a parallel course, was identified as the main cause of the accident.
+The Court of Marine Inquiry initially found both ships to be at fault for the collision, but later exonerated the captain of Duntroon, because the main cause of the accident was determined to be poor positioning of lights on the minesweeper.
+That led the captain of Duntroon to believe that his vessel was on a parallel course with Goorangai.

 Memorials

 A memorial cairn was erected at Queenscliff in 1981.
 The ship was recognised under the Historic Ship Wrecks Act on 16 November 1995.
 In 2004, the Royal Australian Naval Professional Studies Program initiated a series of occasional papers focusing on subjects related to the Naval Reserve: the series was named Goorangai, after the ship.

-A memorial plaque is also dedicated to HMAS Goorangai and her Tasmanian RAN personnel at the Tasmanian Seafarers' Memorial at Triabunna on the east coast of Tasmania.
+A memorial plaque, dedicated to HMAS Goorangai and her Tasmanian RAN personnel, has been erected at the Tasmanian Seafarers' Memorial at Triabunna, on the east coast of Tasmania.

 Dive site

-In January 1941 the wreckage was reduced by blasting to sections of structural plating up to 2 m high, and a small cylindrical boiler, with bits of scattered broken machinery.
-The wreckage is heavily overgrown by encrusting invertebrates, with prolific fish and mobile invertebrate life, and covers some 200 m^{2} of sandy seabed in the South Channel, where anchoring is prohibited.
-Strong tidal currents make timing important.
+In January 1941, blasting reduced the wreckage to sections of structural plating up to 2 m high, a small cylindrical boiler, and bits of scattered broken machinery.
+The wreckage has been heavily overgrown with encrusting invertebrates, and there prolific fish and mobile invertebrate life.
+It covers some 200 m^{2} of sandy seabed in the South Channel, and anchoring there is prohibited.
+Strong tidal currents make timing important for those diving at the site.

-Latitude: 38° 17.404′ S, Longitude: 144° 40.992′ E, Datum: WGS84, depth 13 to 15 m.
+Location: Latitude: 38° 17.404′ S, Longitude: 144° 40.992′ E, Datum: WGS84, depth 13 to 15 m.